ThomasQTruong/Codes-for-Games/README.md

         - Just a template for every program.
       - thomaslib.lua
         - Includes functions that makes creating each program easier.
-          - goTo() - makes the robot go to a specific co-ordinate.
-          - changeDirection() - makes the robot face a specific direction as efficiently as possible.
           - goForward() - ensures that the robot moves forward.
           - goBackward() - ensures that the robot moves backward.
           - goUp() - ensures that the robot moves upward.